golemfactory/yagna/docs/market-api/market-api-mk1-central-exchange.md

 ## Yagna Market API

-The Yagna Market API is the entry to the Yagna Market through which Requestors and Providers (parties) can publish their Demands and Offers respectively, find matching counterparty, conduct negotiations and make an agreement.
+The Yagna Market API is the entry to the Yagna Market through which Requestors and Providers can publish their Demands and Offers respectively, find matching counterparty, conduct negotiations and make an agreement.